 Did you know that squash blossoms are edible?
 They are and they’re super delicious!
 In Mexican cuisine flor de calabaza are often used in making quesadillas.

 There are so many edible flowers out there, and sadly many of us aren’t even aware of them.
+Like did you know that there are many types of edible roses?
 We are surely missing out on lots of deliciousness.

 Today I’d like to share with you a flower that is gorgeous to look at and oh so delectable inside of an ooey gooey quesadilla.